PhilMele/M1Project/README.md

                      display: none;
                   }`

-   Missing feature: would be great to have .navbar-collapse to be switched to `show` if user clicks outside the navbar.
+   **Missing feature**: would be great to have .navbar-collapse to be switched to `show` if user clicks outside the navbar.
 However, I could not find a way to achieve this.

    ### 3.4 Box Section <a name="box-section"></a>
    Box sections represent content displayed on `local.business.html` and `public_sector.html` as part of the "Benefits" section.